Loading, please wait...

 Which airport is closer to the city centre?

-San Francisco International Airport is the closest to the city centre, at just 13 miles away.
+San Francisco International Airport is the closest to the city centre, just 13 miles away.
 A transfer takes approximately 30 minutes.
 Oakland International is 25 miles away, and San Jose Airport is the furthest out, at 60 miles.

 What facilities do the airports have?